opnsense/docs/source/manual/how-tos/self-signed-chain.rst

 ====================== =================================== ========================================

 .. image:: images/CA.png
-   :width: 15%
+   :width: 100%

 ..
 Tip::

-    Use valid email addresses for your certificates always.
+    Always use valid email addresses for your certificates.
-    Bogus addresses can pose a security risk not only for certificates btw. ;-)
+    Bogus addresses can pose a security risk – and not only for certificates.

 The Intermediate
 ----------------

-Time to create the second CA which is an **intermediate CA**.
+Time to create the second CA, which is an **intermediate CA**.
 This certificate will be signed by the root CA we just created.
 In return it will sign the sever certificate for OPNsense.

 Go to **Trust/Authorities**